-Biggs was commissioned lieutenant on 7 August 1761, had the cutter Folkestone 6 serving in home waters in 1768, and the cutter Grace 6 from 1769-71.
-He was promoted commander on 10 January 1771 and recommissioned the Favourite 16 at Portsmouth, in which he went out to the Leeward Islands in August before returning to pay her off in October 1775.
+Having passed his lieutenant’s examination on 17 February 1759, Biggs was eventually commissioned lieutenant on 7 August 1761.
+From 27 January 1768 he commanded the cutter Folkestone 6, serving in home waters, and thereafter he had the cutter Grace 6 from 20 July.
+He was promoted commander on 10 January 1771, being one of many officers advanced on that date, and later in the year he recommissioned the sloop Favourite 16 at Portsmouth.
+At the end of August, he took this vessel out to the Leeward Islands before returning to England in the summer of 1775 to pay her off in October.

-From early 1780 Biggs commanded the Amphitrite 24, going out to North America in May with Rear-Admiral Thomas Graves’ squadron and taking a huge number of enemy privateers and ships including the brig Amsterdam on 19 October 1781, which vessel was bought into the Navy.
-The Amphitrite remained on the American station until the end of the war and was eventually paid off in January 1784.
+From 15 March 1780 he commanded the small frigate Amphitrite 24, departing Portsmouth for North America on 10 April with Rear-Admiral Thomas Graves’ squadron, and capturing a huge number of enemy privateers and ships in addition to earning the respect of the loyalist population for taking the war to the enemy with such ardour.
+After being sent to Boston Bay, he took the privateer brig Amsterdam 10 on 19 October 1781, which vessel was bought into the Navy as the Observer 14.
+The Amphitrite remained on the North American station until the end of the war, and after returning to Portsmouth from the West Indies with several other men of war on 14 July 1783, she was eventually paid off at Woolwich in January 1784.